 Sassanid Infantry Shields

-Regular followers of my blog will know that I have for some time been unsatisfied with the historical accuracy of the shields supplied with 28 mm Sassanid infantry figures, so I decided to do something about it.
+Regular followers of my blog will know that I had for some time been unsatisfied with the historical accuracy of the shields supplied with 28 mm Sassanid infantry figures, so I decided to do something about it.
 I had Paul Hicks sculpt two replacement shields, one large, and one small, following details published in "The Excavations at Dura-Europos, 1928 to 1937.
 Final Report VII: The Arms and Armour and other Military Equipment" by Simon James.
 Then I had Matt Hingley of Elhiem Figures cast them up for me.
 The results can be seen to the right, and in my Sassanid Photo Album.
-The shields in the photo are posed with figures from Miniature Design Studio and A&A Miniatures.
+The shields in the photo are posed with figures from A&A Miniatures and the late lamented Miniature Design Studio.
 The only other major manufacturer of Sassanids that I'm aware of is Gripping Beast.
 Alas, their shields are moulded on to the figures, so swapping them for mine will require a fair bit of effort, probably more trouble than it's worth.

 Archaeology and Modelling.
 The original shields, as excavated at Dura Europos, are made, very simply, from rawhide and straight sticks of wood about 10-15 mm in diameter.
 A large sheet of rawhide had slits cut into it in a particular pattern, and the sticks were threaded through the holes.
 It is assumed that the leather was wet when this was done.
 As the leather dried, it shrank onto the sticks, creating a light, rigid and strong shield.